What causes a cold?

 White cells produce chemicals to kill virus-infected cells, and this is what causes the nasal inflammation and swelling, increased mucous secretions and the general feeling of achiness.

-Once infected with a specific cold virus, the body develops immunity to it in the form of "memory white cells" and antibodies, which will control the virus quickly in the event that it is encountered again.
-Immunity will prevent another cold being caused by the same rhinovirus for some months at least, but does not protect against others.
+Once infected with a specific cold virus, the body develops immunity to it in the form of "memory white cells" and antibodies, which will control the virus quickly in the event that it’s encountered again.
+Immunity will prevent another cold being caused by the same rhinovirus for some months at least, but doesn’t protect against others.